 by Melissa Stewart

-Last March we compiled a list of “20 Women You Should Be Following On Twitter” and helped introduce 20 amazing women that we hope resulted in an unmeasurable amount of new connections!
+Last March we compiled a list of “20 Women You Should Be Following On Twitter” and helped introduce 20 amazing women that we hope resulted in an SO MANY new connections!
 With a mission to “Celebrate, Support and Connect Women Entrepreneurs”, we wanted to keep the connecting (plus celebrating & supporting) going in 2012!

 We’ve STARTED with 25 BUT can assure you we will be introducing many more soon!
 Please be sure to leave your comments and tell us what you think of our list so far and who you would add to our next list!